ReproNim/reproman/docs/source/sandbox/packages.rst

 that they could be deployed on a bare hardware or as an independent virtualized environment which would require nothing else.

 Some distributions (such as the ones based on PIP, Conda), do require some base environment on top of which they would work.
 But also might require some minimal set of tools being provided by the base environment.
 E.g.
 `conda` -based distribution would probably need nothing but basic shell (core OS dependent), and PIP-based would require Python to be installed.
+Therefore, there will be a dependency **between** package managers: Operating system packages (yum & apt-get) will need to be installed first, enabling other package managers (pip, conda, npm) to then run and build upon the base packages.

 The fundamental challenge of ReproNim's "trace" ability is to identify and record the package managers, distributions, and packages from the files used in